College Financial Aid & Scholarship Resources

 College Financial Aid & Scholarship Resources:

 The Bishop Verot Catholic High School counseling staff is available to help our Verot families with the college financial aid & scholarship process.
 This includes answering financial aid questions and assisting families with FAFSA or CSS profile-related questions.
 The counseling office will also offer a financial aid workshop for parents of seniors and hope that you will take advantage of this opportunity.
-Please feel free to contact Ms. Barbato at firstname.lastname@example.org or Mr. Stejskal at email@example.com for more information.
+Please feel free to contact Ms. Barbato at email@example.com or Mrs. Deanna Breen at firstname.lastname@example.org for more information.

 How does it work?